AI powered code conversion

-AI verification strengthens SnowConvert AI by automating functional validation of converted database code.
-AI verification uses synthetic data generation, AI-driven unit testing, and AI-driven resolution of errors identified in the conversion.
-It extends the existing deterministic conversion process — where error warnings and issues (EWIs) and feature detection messages (FDMs) flag conversion issues — with an intelligent layer in the Snowflake Service that proactively verifies correctness, resolves the errors, and accelerates confidence.
+AI code conversion (or AI-powered code conversion) strengthens the migration process by using AI agents to convert more objects through automated functional validation of converted database code.
+It uses synthetic data generation, AI-driven unit testing, and AI-driven resolution of errors identified in the deterministic code conversion step, where error warnings and issues (EWIs) and functional difference messages (FDMs) flag conversion issues—along with an intelligent layer in the Snowflake Service that proactively converts code, verifies correctness, resolves errors, and accelerates confidence.

-During migration, AI verification first applies deterministic logic to translate source code, surfacing EWIs and FDMs when it can’t automatically resolve certain patterns.
-Next, AI verification connects to the Snowflake test account you have configured and generates synthetic datasets, builds and executes unit tests tailored to the converted code, reports outcomes, and tries to rectify the errors.
-AI verification reduces manual remediation effort, identifies and resolves issues earlier in the process, and assures users that the converted objects behave as expected.
+During migration, deterministic logic is first used to translate the source code, surfacing EWIs and FDMs when it cannot automatically resolve certain patterns.
+Then, AI code conversion is used to reduce manual remediation effort, identify and resolve issues earlier in the process, and provide assurance to users that the converted objects behave as expected.

 • Accelerated AI validation: Dramatically reduce the time and resources you spend on manual testing.